 - Maple Dale Elementary

-Sycamore Community Schools is ensuring that the district’s facilities are future ready.
+The Sycamore Community Schools Board of Education has voted to move forward with a Master Facility option that will ensure the district’s facilities are future ready.

-A facilities assessment done in 2016 revealed the cost to renovate E.H.
+The approved recommendation is the result of an extensive, three-year process that included assessing facilities and gathering input from students, staff, families, and the community.
+A facilities assessment completed in 2016 and updated in 2018 revealed the cost to renovate E.H.
 Greene Intermediate School and Sycamore Junior High School would be more than half of the cost to replace the aging buildings.
-A second assessment was done in 2018 with similar results.

 The district conducted also community engagement sessions in early 2018.
 Of the 1,389 participants, 72-percent believed E.H.
 Greene Intermediate should be replaced, 87-percent believed Sycamore Junior High should be replaced, and 73-percent believed Sycamore High School should undergo renovations.
 The district also conducted educational visioning sessions with staff and community members to better understand the current shifts in education.

 During the concept testing phase this winter, more than 900 participants were surveyed on their preferences for three different options.
 Two of the options would have changed grade configurations at the elementary and middle school levels.

 “The community made it clear that the option to maintain our current configuration was the most preferred because they believe what we are doing is working,” said Frank Forsthoefel, superintendent.
 “But the results also clearly indicated a desire for more early childhood opportunities in our neighborhood elementary schools.”

 In an effort to be responsive to the community’s preferences, the Sycamore Master Facility Steering Committee reevaluated classroom space at all four elementary schools to accommodate more preschool opportunities as well as the potential for full-day kindergarten in the future.